BOOKMARKS for a MIXED RACE NARRATIVE: Who Could and Couldn't Marry Whom (Tonal) - detail

 (Portraits Courtesy of Harry H. Laughlin Collection, Special Collections Department, Pickler Memorial Library, Truman State University)

-Portraits and text from a document titled "Anti-Miscegenation Laws of the Several States: 1932" are recontextualized and graphically displayed as 'bookmarks'.
-'Bookmarks' references the increasingly significant role of reading/research in my practice and in the 'writing' of a personal narrative within a social, historical context.
+Portraits and text from a document titled "Anti-Miscegenation Laws of the Several States: 1932" (established by the Commonwealth of Virginia) are recontextualized and graphically displayed as "bookmarks".
+These reference the increasingly influential role of reading and research in my practice and in the writing of a personal narrative within a social, historical context.